Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authenticationState (VisitorIDAuthenticationState)_ value indicating authentication state for the user and contains one of the following `VisitorID.AuthenticationState` values:
+* _authenticationState (ACPMobileVisitorAuthenticationState)_ value indicating authentication state for the user and contains one of the following [`ACPMobileVisitorAuthenticationState`](identity-api-reference#react-acpmobilevisitorauthenticationstate) values.
-* `ACPMobileVisitorAuthenticationState.AUTHENTICATED`
-* `ACPMobileVisitorAuthenticationState.LOGGED_OUT`
-* `ACPMobileVisitorAuthenticationState.UNKNOWN`

 **Example**